 - It has quite a lot of potential to form an agile environment.

 Software Testing Solutions, your testing partner, offers a range of QA and Manual / automated testing Services encompassing the entire software release lifecycle.
 With a stringent focus on quality and processes, we have been implementing several testing projects in a multitude of technologies.
-Visit http://softwaretestingsolution.com/ to request for a Free POC to test drive our services.
+Request for a Free POC to test drive our services.